waniya-badar/AI-Based-Quoridor-Game/README.md

 [AI Project Proposal](https://docs.google.com/document/d/1ndKIAqqc6xcQI3ykf3WHAUshuvmWsvdP/edit?usp=sharing&ouid=108623326638263762592&rtpof=true&sd=true)

+#### Why was the project developed?
+This project was developed as part of an AI lab course to practically apply concepts of artificial intelligence, particularly pathfinding algorithms, in a real-time strategic board game.
+The objective was to demonstrate how decision-making algorithms can be integrated into a user-interactive environment.

+#### What does the project do?
+- Allows users to play the board game Quoridor against human or AI players.
+- Supports 2 and 4 players with dynamically adjusted turns.
+- Integrates intelligent AI agents with difficulty levels using different algorithms.
+- Provides visual and audio feedback for an engaging user experience.

+#### How does it work?
+- The game initializes a GUI-based board and allows players to take turns moving or placing fences.
+- AI opponents evaluate the best possible move using the selected algorithm (BFS-easy and A*
+  + BFS-hard).
+- Players win by reaching the opposite side of the board while blocking others with fences.

+#### How was it implemented?
+- Language & Libraries: Python with pygame for graphics and sound.
+- Board Logic: Represented as a grid with validation for legal movements and fence placements.
+- Algorithms:
+  - Breadth-First Search (BFS): Ensures the shortest available path.
+  - A*: Heuristic-based pathfinding for intelligent decision-making.
+- GUI: Draws grid, players, fences; handles real-time inputs and updates.
+- Sound Effects: Triggered on player moves, fence placements, and game wins

+#### What makes this project stand out?
+- Unlike many simple AI projects, this game integrates multiple difficulty levels using different search algorithms, allowing a comparison of AI behaviors.
+- The 4-player support and real-time GUI make it more interactive than typical 2-player board AI demos.
+- Designed with modularity and extensibility in mind, new features or algorithms can be added with ease.
+- Adds a complete user experience through game sounds, turn handling, and visual feedback.

 #### Features
 - Full-featured implementation of the classic Quoridor board game.
 - Supports 2 and 4 players.